 Transporting and storing your fireworks

-- If you don't have a trunk (e.g., van or pick-up truck), transport fireworks in a non-sparking container with a lid.
+- Transport fireworks in the trunk of your vehicle only.
+If you drive a van or truck, transport fireworks in a non-sparking container with a lid.

 - Keep fireworks away from children.